ISHUKR41/xnxx/replit.md

 ## User Preferences

 - Preferred communication style: Simple, everyday language.
-- User requirement: Enhance home page with maximum detailed content and logic
+- User requirement: Enhance home page with maximum detailed content and logic ✓ COMPLETED
-- User requirement: Make all tools in tools section fully working with custom backend
+- User requirement: Make all tools in tools section fully working with custom backend ✓ COMPLETED
-- User requirement: Enhance about page with more detailed content and animations
+- User requirement: Enhance about page with more detailed content and animations ✓ COMPLETED
-- User requirement: Website should be fully responsive for all displays
+- User requirement: Website should be fully responsive for all displays ✓ COMPLETED
-- User requirement: No errors should appear when running the website
+- User requirement: No errors should appear when running the website ✓ COMPLETED
+- Date: July 27, 2025 - Major enhancements completed with comprehensive home page, fully functional tools, and detailed about page

 ## System Architecture